The Tale Begins Here With CHAPTER – 1

 The rogues’ hope was a fool’s hope.
 Imperial Paladins were among the most heavily armed, armored and powerfully shielded ships to ever plow the plenum of deep space.
 While not as heavily armed, the frigates and destroyers were equally armored and shielded.
 Unperturbed by the pirates’ strategy, the Lepanto and escorts continued forward, course unchanged.

 At just under one hundred million kilometers, the enemy fired a volley of torpedoes.

-Commodore Alba’s voice filled our helms, “Fleet, slow to three-quarter C.”
+Commodore Alba’s voice responded.
+“Fleet, slow to three-quarter C.”

 “Slowing to three-quarter C.”